 - 20. On 30th April, 2019, the Council approved the appointment of Kevin O'Keefe, Chief Executive as the statutory Head of Paid Service.
 This is reflected in the Constitution under Article 12 (Officers).
 The Council also approved the appointment of Kevin O'Keefe as the Electoral Registration Officer and Returning Officer. - 21.
 Article 12 also sets out the responsibility of the Deputy Chief Executive to discharge any functions that are required to be undertaken in line with the Constitution or pursuant to any necessary legal requirements due to the absence or inability to act of the Chief Executive.
 Also, in the absence of Kevin O'Keefe, the Council is required to designate a named officer to undertake the duties of the Electoral Registration Officer and Returning Officer.
-A recommendation will be submitted to the Council on 26th February, 2024. - 22.
+A recommendation is being submitted to this meeting of the Council in a separate report. - 22.
 The Local Authorities (Functions and Responsibilities) (England) Regulations 2000 provide that functions relating to elections should not be the responsibility of a local authority's Executive (Cabinet).